MaratKarimov21/my-task-tracker/README.md

 * Manager can create tasks
 * Manager can assign developers to task

-* All can change status, title, description of task
+* All can change title, description of task
+* All can start task

 * Lead and Manager can estimate task
 * Lead and Manager can add blokers to task
+* Lead and Manager can finish task